intel/rohd-hcl/doc/components/multiplier_components.md

             0  0  0  1  0  0  1  0  : 00010010 = 18 (18)
 ```

-Note that radix-4 shifts by 2 positions each row, but with only two rows and with sign-extension adding an LSB bit, you only see a shift of 1 in row 1.
+Note that radix-4 shifts by 2 positions each row, but with only two rows and with sign-extension adding an LSB bit to each row, you only see a shift of 1 in row 1, but in a larger example you would see the two-bit shift in the following rows.

 ## Partial Product Generator